divaprotocol/oracles/docs/Tellor.md

 ### getExcessDIVARewardRecipientInfo

-Function to return the excess DIVA reward recipient info.
+Function to return the excess DIVA reward recipient info, including the last update, its activation time and the previous value.
 The initial excess DIVA reward recipient is set when the contract is deployed.
 The previous excess DIVA reward recipient is set to the zero address initially.

 ```js
  function getExcessDIVARewardRecipientInfo()